 Products must be returned with transportation costs and full insurance prepaid each way by the customer.

-Liability of Green Hippo is limited to the repair or replacement of any defective part or product and shall not include incidental damages of any kind.
+Liability of Green Hippo Ltd, its agents or subsidiaries is limited to the repair or replacement of any defective part or product and shall not include incidental damages of any kind.